isabella232/bcps/README.md

 The goal of Blockchain Commons is to specify, setup, and mature these proposals, and thereafter turn them over to another authority, possible as a [BIP](https://github.com/bitcoin/bips), an [IETF draft](https://www.ietf.org/standards/ids//), or  a [W3C standard](https://www.w3.org/standards/).

-This directory includes all wallet-related documents intended for the consumption of a larger audience, and so incorporates RWOT advance readings and other similar documents.
-Some of these are liekly not to match the precise organizational formatting described in the template.
+This directory includes all wallet-related documents turned over to both standards and pre-standards organizations, with the latter also including [Rebooting the Web of Trust](https://www.weboftrust.info/).

 ## WIPs